DAT300-Group5/dataset_analytics/benchmark/README.md

 # Database Performance Benchmark

-This directory contains tools for benchmarking and comparing the performance of different database engines (DuckDB vs SQLite) for analytical queries.
+This directory contains tools for benchmarking and comparing the performance of different database engines (DuckDB, SQLite, ClickHouse) for analytical queries.

 ## Overview